sprite-guard/Boilpot/README.md

 report:
 ```

+Any line starting with `#` is a comment.
+Comments must start on their own line.
-Sections must be separated by blank lines (lines with only whitespace) and the
+Sections must be separated by lines containing only whitespace or comments,
-file must end with a blank line.
+and the file must end with a blank line or comment.

 ## Facts